-Health and Safety, Environment and Sustainable Development (Member)
+Health and Safety, Environment and Sustainable Development

-Mélanie Dunn Age 49 Montréal (Québec) Canada Independent (1) Director since 2019 Ms. Dunn has over 20 years of experience in business management and marketing communications.
-She is the President and CEO of Cossette and a member of the executive management team of Vision7 International, a holding company with an extensive portfolio of communications firms in North America, Europe and Asia.
-She is a member of the Human Resources Committee and of the Health and Safety, Environment and Sustainable Development Committee of the Corporation.
-Ms. Dunn is actively involved in several professional and community organizations.
-She sits on the Board of Directors of the Canada Post Corporation, Nesto, the CHU Sainte-Justine Foundation and the Montreal Canadiens Children's Foundation.
-Since 2015, she has been an active member of the Board of Directors and Executive Committee of the Chamber of Commerce of Metropolitan Montreal.
-She has been named one of the 2018 Top 100 Most Powerful Women in Canada by Women's Executive Network (WXN).
-Ms. Dunn has a Bachelor's degree in Economics and a Marketing certificate from the Université du Québec à Montréal (Québec).
+Mélanie Dunn has over 20 years of experience in marketing, communications and customer relationship management.
+She is the CEO of Cossette and a member of the executive team of Plus Company, a holding company with an extensive portfolio of communications firms in North America, Europe and Asia.
+Ms. Dunn also serves on the Board of Directors of Stingray Group Inc., fintech Nesto and various non-profit organizations.
+She has been named one of the 2018 Top 100 Most Powerful Women in Canada by WXN, and in 2019, she made HERoes' global list of 100 Women Executives championing gender diversity in the workplace.
+Ms. Dunn has a bachelor's degree in Economics and a Marketing certificate from the Université du Québec à Montréal.